FAQ

 Explore these frequently asked questions.
 Don’t see your question?

-At mountain house, we’ll be Getting back to the basics of literacy and math in the mornings and allowing co-curriculars to shape our afternoons.
+At mountain house, we’ll be getting back to the basics of literacy and math in the mornings and allowing co-curriculars to shape our afternoons.

 Our assessment system promotes a growth mindset, and encourages a culture of learning vs. earning (mastering a skill vs. earning a grade), as well as creating a safe place to take risks and learn from mistakes.
-We value education, and it is our promise your child will be mastering traditional school subjects with greater proficiency.
+We value education, and it is our promise your student will be mastering traditional school subjects with greater proficiency.

 • Membership is voluntary and services are not open to the public (only to our private members)